Causes of the First Intifada: Relations between Israeli and Palestinian leaderships

 Rashad al-Shawwa in 1972.
 Widely considered a moderate, al-Shawwa served as mayor of Gaza City between 1971 and 1982, when he was removed and the Gaza City council dissolved by the Israeli Civil Administration.

-Ralph Mandel of the American Jewish Year Book has argued that "One root cause of the December uprising was the leadership vacuum in the territories.
+Mandel has argued that "one root cause of the December uprising was the leadership vacuum in the territories.
 Israeli leaders, particularly but not only in the Labor Alignment, constantly professed readiness to negotiate with Palestinian leaders in the territories, if such persons could only be found.
 In practice, however, the Israeli security forces seemed bent on stifling at birth any potential emergence of a local Palestinian leadership," citing 1987 cases such as the arrests of Faisal Husseini in relation to the Amirav-Husseini peace meetings, of Arab Journalists' Association leader Radwan Abu Ayyash, and of Birzeit University student council leader Marwan Barghouti.

 According to Marc D. Chaney of The New York Times, "Israelis maintain that Arab moderates who might agree to recognize Israel's right to exist in return for a homeland carved out of the occupied lands have been intimidated by the popularity of the militant positions of the P.L.O.
 The Israelis would prefer a state federated with Jordan, not an independent one.
 Moderate Palestinians say Israeli occupation policies have prevented the emergence of popular moderate leaders."
 Thomas L. Friedman of The New York Times referred to Palestinian journalist Ibrahim Karaeen in December 1987: "When the moderate nationalists of his generation were still ruling the West Bank as mayors or in other leadership positions, Mr. Karaeen said, they were a buffer between Israel and the more extremist and religious fundamentalists among the Palestinians.
 When a disturbance happened, they would mediate between the Israeli authorities and the youths to calm things down.
 But now this buffer group has been expelled or dismissed.
 In the last two weeks when the Israeli Army called in the Palestinian leaders they appointed in place of the moderate nationalists in the West Bank and told them to cool things down, these 'leaders' were not able to exert any influence."